Foundations of Trigonometry: Conceptual and Logical, Being an Essay Towards a Conceptual Foundations of Mathematics

 If $K$ is taken to be the $\rho _{0}$-equivalence classes, the definition of $+$, hence of $<$ and $\dot{-}$, will present no problem, but the trichotomy of $<$ will be problematic.
 Replacing $\rho _{0}$ by $ \rho _{1}$ will solve the problem.
 For, from proposition I.45 of Euclid and its proof [Euclid [1956] vol. 1, pp. 345-6] one may easily deduce:

-COROLLARY (E).
-For every sls $l$ and every polygon $P$, there is a rectangle $R(l,P)$ which is $\rho _{1}$-related to $P$ and which has a side congruent to $l$.
+{COROLLARY E} For every sls $l$ and every polygon $P$, there is a rectangle $R(l,P)$ which is $\rho _{1}$-related to $P$ and which has a side congruent to $l$.

-The uniqueness (up to congruence) of $R(l,P)$ is guaranteed by cn 5 (cf. the proof of proposition 39 of Euclid [1956, vol. 1, p.
-336]).
+The uniqueness (up to congruence) of $R(l,P)$ is guaranteed by cn 5 "The whole is greater than the part" [cf. the proof of proposition I.39 of Euclid [1956, vol. 1, p.
+336]].
 From this the trichotomy of $<$ readily follows by the corresponding property of kind (i).
 So $K$ may be taken to be the $\rho _{1}$-equivalence classes.

 Why not to go beyond $\rho _{1}$?
 To be sure, guided by Euclid's cns, a monotonic increasing sequence $<\rho _{n}>_{n\in \Bbb{N}}$ of equivalence relations may be recursively defined as follows. $\rho _{0}$ is already defined.
 For every $n\in \Bbb{N}$, $\rho _{n+1}$ is to be obtained from $ \rho _{n}$ in a way similar to that by which $\rho _{1}$ is obtained from $ \rho _{0}$ above.
 The union of this sequence, $\sigma $ say, also is an equivalence relation.